ciszakdamian/wp-autoinstaller/README.md

 # wp-autoinstaller
-PHP and Python script to auto install WordPress.
+PHP and Python scripts to auto install WordPress.
 </br>
 The script download WordPress and install with data from form.
 </br>